All Episodes

 Again, for those who did not hear it earlier, I'll force you to answer the same question because it's a real whiz-banger.

-With a thermonuclear device, with an airburst fuel-air device, burned up, in other words.
+I take it a virus could be killed with a thermonuclear device, with an airburst fuel air device, burned up, in other words.

-Sure, of course, they're a biological entity.
+They're a biological entity.

 He talked about it the other day.

-They knew exactly where these biological chemical facilities were in Iraq, and they came to the General, and they said, Our scientists believe that if we hit them with these weapons that generate high heat and light, we can destroy them effectively without infecting people.
+And they came to the general and they said, General, our scientists believe that if we hit them with these weapons that generate high heat and light, we can destroy them effectively without infecting people.

-Then you wonder why you ever got promoted to a general.
+And then we wonder why you ever got promoted to a general.

-Probably asked himself that.
+Probably asked himself that, yeah.

-In fact, he ordered them destroyed, and I guess, unless you want to look at the Gulf War Syndrome, it was successful.
+In fact, he ordered them destroyed, and I guess, unless you want to look at the Gulf War syndrome, it was successful.

 One hopes it was, yeah.